appium/appium/docs/en/appium-setup/android-setup.md

 ## Android Setup

-To get started, you'll need to install node.js (v4 or greater).
+To get started, you'll need to install Node.js (v4 or greater).
 Just follow the [instructions for your flavor of linux](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

-Once you've got node.js installed, install the [Android SDK](http://developer.android.com/sdk/index.html).
+Once you've got Node.js installed, install the [Android SDK](http://developer.android.com/sdk/index.html).
-You will need to run the 'android' tool (included in the SDK, under the 'tools' directory).
+You will need to run the `android` tool (included in the SDK, under the 'tools' directory).

-Run the 'android' tool and use it to install an API Level 17 or greater.
+Run the `android` tool and use it to install an API Level 17 or greater.

 (If you want to run Appium from source, you will also need [Apache Ant](http://ant.apache.org/) to build the bootstrap jar that Appium uses for running against Android simulators/devices.)